graphql/graphql-spec/spec/Section 2 -- Language.md

 The profilePic for `user` will be determined by the variables set by the operation, while `secondUser` will always have a profilePic of size 10.
-In this case, the fragment `variableProfilePic` uses the operation defined variable, while `dynamicProfilePic` uses the value passed in via the fragment spread's argument `size`.
+In this case, the fragment `variableProfilePic` uses the operation-defined variable, while `dynamicProfilePic` uses the value passed in via the fragment spread's argument `size`.